 > Arrange to print 5 worksheets that will be emailed to you prior to the start date

 Zoom is compatible with smartphones and tablets, but we strongly recommend using a laptop or PC.

 You will receive Zoom details in advance.
 If you do not receive communication from Aware after registering, check your spam/junk folder.
 If it is not to be found, please contact email@example.com.

 What to expect

-The Relatives & Friends Programme is delivered in workshop style to offer a participative learning environment.
+Our Relatives & Friends Programme is delivered in workshop style to offer you a participative learning environment.
 Each session is 90 minutes long and facilitated by a mental health professional.
-The workshops provide an opportunity for discussion, but at no stage is anyone asked to share information if they do not wish to.
+The workshops provide an opportunity for discussion, but at no stage is are you asked to share information if you do not wish to.

 Each group will contain a maximum of 15 people.

 The content of the programme addresses the signs and symptoms of depression and bipolar disorder, offers practical advice on self-care, teaches coping tools, communication skills and addresses the issues that arise for people who are supporting a loved one.
 At the end of the programme, you will take away your own personal action plan.